Partner with Us

 • Healthy social-emotional development in children and infants and toddlers, also known as infant and early childhood mental health (IECMH).

-• Prenatal care to combat preterm births, low birthweight babies and high maternal death rates in Georgia.
+• Prenatal care to combat preterm births, low birthweight babies, and high maternal death rates in Georgia.

 • Strategies that educate and empower women to prevent unplanned pregnancies and complete their education.